 Knowing which hand signals to teach your dog is a handy way (I had to) to help you improve your communication with your pooch both in and out of training.
 Giving commands coupled with a hand signal can help your dog more easily grasp what you want him to do by giving him both an auditory and visual cue.
+If you have a deaf dog, hand signals become more than just backup, they become your entire command.
 These hand signals for dogs are the most useful for training and for using that training.

 8 Hand Signals to Teach Your Dog

 These 8 hand signals to teach your dog can help you better train your pooch and control him when you need to.
 Using these signals, you’ll be able to train your dog faster and better and get better results when you use those commands in real world situations.